fractal/react-typewriter-effect/README.md

 ## Properties and description

-- text (must be a string): Required in sigle text display mode.
+- text (must be a string): Required in single text display mode.
 The text in string.

-- multiText (array of string): Required in multi text mode
+- multiText (array of string): Required in multitext mode.

-- nextTextDelay (must be a number): delay before each text is erased in multi text or looped display in milli seconds.
+- nextTextDelay (must be a number): Delay before each text is erased in multitext or looped display, in milliseconds.

-- loop: (a boolean): if true, continuously cycle through the text.
-Default: false
+- loop (a boolean): If true, continuously cycle through the text.
+Default: false.

-- typeSpeed (must be a number): Speed of typing in milli seconds,
+- typeSpeed (must be a number): Speed of typing, in milliseconds.

-- startDelay (must be a number): Delay before animation starts in milli seconds
+- startDelay (must be a number): Delay before the animation starts, in milliseconds.

-- hideCursorAfterText (a boolean): it removes cursor after typing.
+- hideCursorAfterText (a boolean): It removes the cursor after typing.

-- cursorColor (must be a string): color of the cursor
+- cursorColor (must be a string): Color of the cursor.

-- textStyle (must be an object): custom css styles can be applied to the text in this object.
+- textStyle (must be an object): Custom CSS styles that can be applied to the text in this object.

-- scrollArea (must be a dom element): the scrollable area.
-By default it is document
+- scrollArea (must be a DOM element): The scrollable area.
+By default, it is `document`.